sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 #### About EEGLAB

-**Question:** Is EEGLAB of any interest for expert Matlab users?
+**Question:** Is EEGLAB of any interest for expert MATLAB users?
 **Answer:** We believe so.
 First, EEGLAB implements new algorithms for artifact rejection.
-Second, for the experienced Matlab user EEGLAB is a fast and accurate way to start processing EEG and ERP data and to directly manipulate signal arrays.
+Second, for the experienced MATLAB user EEGLAB is a fast and accurate way to start processing EEG and ERP data and to directly manipulate signal arrays.
 If you intend to use the ICA toolbox functions underlying EEGLAB, EEGLAB itself is a good starting point and introduction.
-EEGLAB also provides a full EEG structure to describe your data (signal, trials, channel location, reaction time, type of the trials, time limits and sampling rate) and allows you use this structure either from the Matlab command line or in Matlab scripts.
+EEGLAB also provides a full EEG structure to describe your data (signal, trials, channel location, reaction time, type of the trials, time limits and sampling rate) and allows you use this structure either from the MATLAB command line or in MATLAB scripts.

-**Question:** Is Matlab too slow and does it use too much memory ?
+**Question:** Is MATLAB too slow and does it use too much memory ?
 **Answer:** Yes, to an extent, but...
-Because Matlab is sometime too slow we implemented the most time consuming algorithms in C (for instance the runica() function).
+Because MATLAB is sometime too slow we implemented the most time consuming algorithms in C (for instance the runica() function).
 We also took great care of inserting options in EEGLAB and in several processing functions to handle low memory conditions.
-On the other hand the Matlab environment offers the advantage of stability and ease of use.
-Even the novice user under Matlab can scale a data array by multiplying it by a scalar for instance (and in our software the data array is directly accessible to the user).
+On the other hand the MATLAB environment offers the advantage of stability and ease of use.
+Even the novice user under MATLAB can scale a data array by multiplying it by a scalar for instance (and in our software the data array is directly accessible to the user).
-Matlab also offers the advantage of modularity.
+MATLAB also offers the advantage of modularity.
 All of our function are stand-alone functions and most of them can be used independently of each other.
-Besides, Matlab has grown much faster and we hope may become more memory-efficient in future.
-For our purposes, this should include a 32-bit float data processing option (Is Matlab listening?)
+Besides, MATLAB has grown much faster and we hope may become more memory-efficient in future.
+For our purposes, this should include a 32-bit float data processing option (Is MATLAB listening?)

 **Question:** Support ?